 Clarity of presentation (e.g. abstract begins with a clear statement of an issue and ends with a substantive conclusion)

 Relevance to conference theme (broad or specific are equally acceptable)

-All presenting authors must register for the meeting by the early registration deadline of April 29, 2022.
+All presenting authors must register for the meeting by the extended early registration deadline of May 16, 2022.

 If you would like your presentation to lead to an extended conversation with colleagues who are specifically interested in your work, you may wish to submit an abstract for a speed presentation.